1. CINEMORE

 “The Getaway” ©2007 Warner Entertainment Inc. All rights reserved.

-To begin with, the actor Steve McQueen is an icon of macho/cool men.
-Not only on screen, but in his private life as well, he was a manly man who held the ridiculous and stupid idea that wives should stay at home and do their best for their husbands.
+First of all, the actor Steve McQueen is an icon of the macho/cool man.
+Not only on screen, but also in his A Very Private Affair, he was a very "manly man" who had the ridiculous and foolish idea that a wife should devote herself to her husband at home.

 PAGES